 Plenty of those who wish he’d stick to the one sound have been his biggest detractors, something that hasn’t flown over the producer’s head.
 He acknowledges that people might think his approach is naive, but in reality he’s just being himself, something that comes across as we sit backstage after he has just played yet another mammoth set to an equally impressive crowd in Queen’s Student Union.

 The numbers don’t lie and neither do the crowds, so whether he’s adhering to norms or not, his formula is working, something that he’s genuinely ecstatic about but not over analysing at the same time.

 Rather than sitting alone posing endless hypotheticals as to what his next move should be and how long he’ll last in the public’s eye, he’s more concerned with making fresh sounds and wowing the sold out crowds that are coming to see him worldwide on a regular basis.

 After finally managing to catch one of the most in demand names in the game for a well overdue interview, we both head back into the greenroom, where the Belfast promotion’s birthday celebrations are most definitely underway.
 The man that’s responsible for setting the crowd alight for the past hour and a half is free to roam around as he pleases, speaking with some of the DJs he has now managed to share lineups with to date, but avoiding the false pleasantries that accompany you once your name rises higher and higher on posters worldwide.

-I Hate Models returns to Dublin for a headline show in Hangar on Easter Sunday, you can join their event here.
+I Hate Models returns to Dublin for a headline show in District 8 on Valentines Day, you can join their event here.